monsoonmaelstrom/book2/book2.md

 “Nothing,” Giorgi and I say together.

-“Fine,” I say relenting.
-“Let’s go.”
+His response to Gavin makes me relent just a little bit.

+“Fine, let’s go,” I reluctantly agree.

 Davy sighs as we all stand.
-I’m not sure if he’s figured it out yet or not.
-Alex and Liam just look perplexed—I think they’re as confused by Giorgi’s behavior as they are by mine.
+I’m not sure if he’s figured out yet *why* I’m mad, or if he just knows from my earlier remarks that I’m mad at him.
+Alex and Liam look perplexed—I think they’re as confused by Giorgi’s behavior as they are by mine.
 Giorgi’s the only one who looks unfazed.
-I don’t even want to know that look my own face is wearing.
+I don’t even want to know what look my own face is wearing.

-Giorgi leads the way to the staircase that goes to the roof, and I follow him up, the food I’ve eaten weighing heavy in my stomach as Davy, Alex, and Liam trail behind me.
+Giorgi leads the way to the staircase that goes to the roof and I follow him up.
+The food I’ve eaten is weighing heavy in my stomach as Davy, Alex, and Liam trail behind me.

 “The door,” I say to Davy once we’re all on the roof.